intelQong/MagiskOnWSALocal/docs/README.md

 _The repository is provided as a utility._

 _Android is a trademark of Google LLC.
-Windows is a trademark of Microsoft Corporation._
+Windows is a trademark of Microsoft Corporation.
+Ubuntu is a trademark of Canonical Ltd. Linux® is a registered trademark of Linus Torvalds._